Northland-bound travellers advised to take alternative route or face delays - NZ Herald

 For Aucklanders heading south, delays were also expected between Manukau and the link to SH2.

+Diversions are being put in place at SH 1 and Tainui Bridge, SH 1 and the Taupiri roundabout, and Great South Road and Gordonton.

-Travellers leaving the capital would encounter similar delays.
+Further down the North Island, Travellers leaving the capital would encounter similar delays.
 Waka Kotahi indicated people would be waiting more than an hour between Waikanae and Ōtaki.

 It comes as 17 people have died on the country's roads over the past 10 days, three on Christmas Day alone.